ppinedar/epcsd-spring-2023/README_en.md

 ### Microservices stubs

-* Download the code in ZIP format or just clone the <a href="https://github.com/ppinedar/epcsd-spring-2023-productcatalog">epcsd-spring-2023-productcatalog</a>, <a href="https://github.com/ppinedar/epcsd-spring-2023-user">epcsd-spring-2023-user</a> and <a href="https://github.com/ppinedar/epcsd-spring-notification">epcsd-spring-notification</a> repositories into the working folder (_epcsd-spring-main_ if the recommendation has been followed)
+* Download the code in ZIP format or just clone the <a href="https://github.com/ppinedar/epcsd-spring-2023-productcatalog">epcsd-spring-2023-productcatalog</a>, <a href="https://github.com/ppinedar/epcsd-spring-2023-user">epcsd-spring-2023-user</a> and <a href="https://github.com/ppinedar/epcsd-spring-notification">epcsd-spring-notification</a> repositories into the working folder (_epcsd-spring-2023_ if the recommendation has been followed)
 * Open the projects in the preferred development environment
 * Verify proper build and run by starting the projects and checking that http://localhost:18081/swagger-ui/index.html and http://localhost:18082/swagger-ui/index.html are accessible